btipton-ds/springyHexMesh/README.md

 If someone with a unix box wants to contribute by getting the linux environment working, I'm interested in talking.

+The source code is available under GPLv3.
+I don't plan to, or have the resources to, pursue violators.
+It's yours to use.
+However, if you use it for commercial purposes I expect fare compensation for the value you received.

+I am also accepting donations through [GoFundMe.com ElectroFish](https://www.gofundme.com/f/electrofish)

 ### Prerequisites

 1 VulkanQuickStart and it's pre-requisites